u-boot/u-boot/tools/binman/entries.rst

         Indicates that the contents of the FIT are external and provides the external offset.
 This is passed to mkimage via the -E and -p flags.

+    fit,align
+        Indicates what alignment to use for the FIT and its external data, and provides the alignment to use.
+This is passed to mkimage via the -B flag.

     fit,fdt-list
         Indicates the entry argument which provides the list of device tree files for the gen-fdt-nodes operation (as below).
 This is often